moatboy/moatboy.github.io/docs/BKNG.md

+---
-## Booking Holdings Inc. (BKNG) | Moat: 3 / 5 | Valuation: $88.5 Billion
+title: Booking Holdings Inc. (BKNG)
+layout: default
+nav_order: 68
+---

+# Booking Holdings Inc. Inc.
+{: .fs-9 }

+{: .label .label-purple }

+Moat: 3/5

+{: .label .label-yellow }

+Pessimistic value: $88.5 B

 Booking Holdings, formerly known as The Priceline Group, operates a portfolio of online travel and restaurant reservation platforms.
 Its primary brands include Booking.com, KAYAK, Priceline, Agoda, Rentalcars.com, and OpenTable.
+{: .fs-6 .fw-300 }

+---

+{: .warning }
+>The moat rating and valuation are meant to reflect a pessimistic outlook, signaling potential competitive pressures and limited growth.
+This ensures that some margin of safety is already baked in.

 **Business Overview:**